Kim Kardashian looks unbelievable after her incredible 56-pound weight loss on the low-carb ketogenic-style Atkins diet.

 Ketogenic Diet Prevents Cancer By Promoting Healthy Mitochondria

-Cancer scientist Dr. Dominic D'Agostino of the University of South Florida Medical School, recently told me the ketogenic diet can starve cancer because cancer cells thrive on sugar.
+Cancer scientist Dr. Dominic D'Agostino of the University of South Florida Medical School, told me the ketogenic diet can starve cancer because cancer cells thrive on sugar.

 Interestingly, we all have cancerous or pre-cancerous cells growing inside our bodies, but people with healthy immune systems keep the cancer from mutating and turning deadly, said Dr. D'Agostino, who has a Ph.D. in physiology and neuroscience.

 The mechanisms that keep cells from mutating (DNA repair processes) are largely dependent upon healthy mitochondrial function.
 In other words, we are only as healthy as our mitochondria, which are the power sources of all our cells, so if we keep our mitochondria healthy, we can stall the onset of cancer and other age-related chronic diseases.